Python 3.6 Read File Lines With While Loop

 Here's what'due south happening in this instance:

-• When the body of the loop has finished, program execution evaluates the condition again.
+n.
+After on, we are incrementing information technology by1. - When the body of the loop has finished, program execution evaluates the condition again.
 Because it is notwithstanding truthful, the body executes over again.

 Looping with lists